d3plus/d3plus-plot/example/line-plot-strokeWidth.md

 # Changing the Stroke Width of a Line Plot

-When making a line plot, you can modify the stroke-width property of the lines to be drawn by passing a value to the nested shapeConfig of "Line":
+When making a [LinePlot](http://d3plus.org/docs/#LinePlot), you can modify the stroke-width property of the lines to be drawn by passing a value to the nested [.shapeConfig( )](http://d3plus.org/docs/#Plot.shapeConfig) of "Line":

 ```js
 var data = [